 Resilience is the backbone of emergency management.
-The most successful way to achieve disaster resiliency is through disaster-focused preparedness: planning, training, exercising, and mitigating.
+The most effective way to achieve disaster resiliency is through disaster-focused preparedness, which involves planning, training, exercising, and mitigation.
 Building a Culture of Preparedness across the whole community will support a statewide effort to prepare for the worst disasters at the individual, family, community, local, tribal, and territorial levels.